peterdieleman/papermod/content/posts/linux/battery-saving.md

 ### auto-cpufreq

-Simply limiting the maximum frequency of your CPU helps improving the battery life of your laptop.
+Simply limiting the maximum frequency of your CPU helps to improve the battery life of your laptop.
-However, this is approach is still fairly static[^3] Additional benefits can be gained by 'throttling' your CPU.
+However, this is approach is still fairly static[^3].
+Additional benefits can be gained by 'throttling' your CPU.
 Basically this means scaling up the maximum frequency of the CPU when processing power is required,